Public Law 113-45: Provisions of the bill

-H.R.
-3095 states that "the Secretary of Transportation may implement or enforce a requirement providing for the screening, testing, or treatment (including consideration of all possible treatment alternatives) of individuals operating commercial motor vehicles for sleep disorders only if the requirement is adopted pursuant to a rulemaking proceeding."
-The bill then states that this requirement would not apply to "a requirement that was in force before September 1, 2013."
-Finally, the bill would specify that when they use the term "sleep disorders" they include "obstructive sleep apnea."
+The law gives the U.S. Department of Transportation the authority to require screening and treatment of commercial truck drivers for sleep disorders, including sleep apnea, as long as the agency follows certain procedures.

-The Federal Motor Carrier Safety Administration (FMCSA) is the entity within the United States Department of Transportation that would be affected by this bill and would have the responsibility to initiate a rulemaking proceeding.
+The Federal Motor Carrier Safety Administration (FMCSA) is the agency within the United States Department of Transportation that would be affected by this bill and would have the responsibility to initiate a rulemaking proceeding.

 Congressional Budget Office report

-This summary is based largely on the summary provided by the Congressional Budget Office, as ordered reported by the House Committee on Transportation and Infrastructure on September 18, 2013.
-This is a public domain source.

 H.R.
-3095 would require the Federal Motor Carrier Safety Administration (FMCSA) within the United States Department of Transportation to complete a formal rulemaking process if the agency decides to establish requirements for commercial truckers to address certain sleep disorders among drivers.
+3095 requires the FMCSA to complete a formal rulemaking process if the agency decides to establish requirements for commercial truckers to address certain sleep disorders among drivers.
 Under current law, the agency could issue such requirements without going through a formal rulemaking process by issuing guidance to trucking companies.

-Based on information from FMCSA, the Congressional Budget Office (CBO) estimates that enacting the legislation would not have a significant effect on the federal budget.
-The agency has announced that it will complete a rulemaking on this issue under current law.
-CBO estimates that the bill would not affect revenues or direct spending; therefore, pay-as-you-go procedures do not apply.
+The Congressional Budget Office (CBO) estimated that the law would not have a significant effect on the federal budget.
+After passage of the law, FMCSA announced that it would go through the federal rule making process to develop specific rules on this issue.
+CBO estimated that the bill would not affect revenues or direct spending; therefore, pay-as-you-go procedures do not apply.

 H.R.
 3095 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.